nickbalan/pokedex-app/README.md

 - The app must not throw any errors when being used
 - The app must be deployed to a publicly accessible platform like GitHub Pages
 - The app must work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

+## Key Features
+- Load data from an external API source
+- View a list of items
+- On user action (e.g., by clicking on a list item), view details for that item.

 ## Link to live hosted Pokédex - Simple JS App
 Check out the [Pokédex - Simple JS App](https://nickbalan.github.io/simple-js-app/) page.